 Following is the outline of the guided walk highlighting the eight stops;

 Table 2: Propose plan

 The ending point would be opposite the Shoreditch High Street Station from where the group members can leave for their destinations as the tour ends.
-At each stop the guide would provide informative details relative to each cafe including architectural buildings and historic sites to provide an insight into the Cosmopolitan culture of London along with the meet-ups with cafe owners and prolific restauranteurs to make it a memorable tour.
+At each stop, the guide would provide informative details relative to each cafe including architectural buildings and historic sites to provide an insight into the Cosmopolitan culture of London along with the meet-ups with cafe owners and prolific restauranteurs to make it a memorable tour.
 (Eating London Tours, 2015)

 The studies and researches on the impact of European Cultural Tourism reveal that despite the limited information available on Urban tourism trends, there is an increasing trend amongst the European regions to cater to the growing demands of tourist activities.
-The UK Tourism industry has shown an increase in the demand for International tourists that have an active interest in exploring the heritage of the area and key Urban centers like London.
+The UK Tourism industry has shown an increase in the demand for International tourists that have an active interest in exploring the heritage of the area and key Urban centres like London.
 Food is a popular theme for a guided walk that caters to a diverse customer base.

 Atlas 2005.
 Cultural Tourism in Europe, Available at: <https://www.google.com.pk/url?sa=t&source=web&rct=j&url=http://www.tram-research.com/cultural_tourism_in_europe.PDF/> Accessed [18 December 2015].